 *Pro Tip: Have friends, family members, and employees test out your booking page to ensure it really is as easy as you think it is.

-With tight hotel web design and development, your brand can maximize direct online bookings (and achieve other business-building goals).
+With tight hotel web design and development, your brand can maximize direct online bookings (and achieve other business-building goals) and create a hotel marketing plan that empowers you to grow.
 One asset: so many opportunities.